The Zimmer Program for partially hyperbolic actions: Topological partially hyperbolic actions

-We now describe a basic operation that is critical to our analysis of the way the group actions of $N_\alpha$ interact with one another: the geometric commutator.
-This is in contrast to the infinitesimal commutator, which only exist when the space a has a smooth structure and the actions of $N_\alpha$ are known to be at least $C^1$.
-Even in the smooth setting, our foliations have smooth leaves but are only H\"older transversally, so we instead use a coarser version of the commutator which works even for leafwise homogeneous topological Anosov actions.
+We now describe a basic operation that is critical to our analysis of the way the group actions of $N^\alpha$ interact with one another: the geometric commutator.
+This is in contrast to the infinitesimal commutator, which only exist when the space a has a smooth structure and the actions of $N^\alpha$ are known to be at least $C^1$.
+Even in the smooth setting, our foliations have smooth leaves but are only H\"older transversally, so we instead use a coarser version of the commutator which works even for HAPHAs.